 Plastic bags, sheet plastic and plastic film should be placed inside a plastic bag before going in your green recycling cart.
 Loose bags jams our sorting equipment.

-At this time we can only recycle #2 and #5 cups.
-These are heavier plastic.
+At this time we can only recycle #1, and heavy duty #2 and #5 cups.
+Light weight cups that are not a #1, such as the popular "Solo" cups cannot be recycled.
 We cannot recycle other plastic cups or paper cups of any kind.